-High School tutoring (9th – 12th Grade) is available for any student and takes place at Grand Junction High School and Central High School four days per week.
+High School tutoring (9th – 12th Grade) is available for any student and takes place at Grand Junction High School, Central High School, and Palisade High School four days per week.

 A 3-week Summer Program is available for 3 days per week in June.

 Programming includes some basic skill work, though most activities are provided by REC’s collaborating partners.
 Activities include swimming, hiking, biking, visits to museums and service learning projects.